A Unified Analysis for Dynamic Programming Track-Before-Detect Algorithms: Error Convergence and Spatial Uncertainty: Specific Constructions

-\subsection{State Space, Position}
+In this section we construct components of the general framework in Section II.
+Sections III.A-B are state spaces: position and position-velocity.
+Section III.C is the observation space for grayscale image sequences.
+Sections III.D-G are the edge weight functions of different DP-TBD algorithms: Pixel Integration (PI), Viterbi, Generalized Likelihood Ratio (GLR), and Normalized Path Integration (NPI).

-The most basic state space in target tracking consists only of the target positions.
-Due to its size, this state space is the most computationally efficient.
-It is used when knowledge of current target velocity does not meaningfully improve tracking capability, i.e. when velocity can change sufficiently fast in the time between observations.
-Formally
+\subsection{State Space: Position}

-To satisfy $(A3)$ we require that target velocity is bounded by some $v_1$, or equivalently, that the distance a target can travel between frames is bounded by $v_1$.
+The fundamental state space in target tracking consists of the potential target positions.
+It is the smallest possible state space and as a result is the most computationally efficient.
+This is the only applicable state space when target velocity can change sufficiently fast in the time between observations.

-The major issue when increasing $v_1$ to track faster targets is that $d_G(x_t,y_t)>m$ is equivalent to $||x_t-y_t||_\mathcal{X}>mv_1$, making the spatial uncertainty radius $O(v_1)$.
-This relationship, however, is not surprising: intuitively a target moving twice as fast should have twice the location uncertainty.
-Otherwise, this construction scales well with $v_1$; the size of the transition neighborhood is $M=O(v_1^2)$ so the criterion for Theorem 1 is $O(\sqrt{\log(v_1)})$.
-For example, using the Chebyshev distance, an increase from $v_1=2$ ($M=25$) to $v_1=5$ ($M = 121$) only results in a $20\%$ increase to $\sqrt{4C^2\log(M)}$.
+where $N_1$ and $N_2$ are the frame dimensions.
+To define state transitions we require target velocity be bounded by some $v_\text{max}$.